 Digital visualization means that the information to be conveyed by the data is presented to the users in a graphical manner such that professional users are supported in analyzing the data and non-professional users are supported in understanding the problem.

+2.2: History of Data Visualization

-Data visualization is the most emerging concept in the 20th, but the roots of data visualization can be traced back to ancient history.
+While data visualization is the most emerging concept in the 20th, its roots of data visualizationcan be traced back to ancient history.
 The ancients made the data more intuitive and convenient to measure and draw maps and diagrams by constructing geometric figures in pre-17th century.
-Later in 17th century the basic visualization concept of the measurement and theory gradually formed.
-In the early 18th century, many new types of charts were formed based on previous theory and the latter part of this century is also considered the beginning of modern charts.
+Later in the 17th century, the basic visualization concept of the measurement and theory gradually formed.
+In the early 18th century, many new types of charts were formed based on previous theory and the latter part of this century is also considered the beginning of modern charts (Figure 2.1).

-2.2: History of Data Visualization